prernaraina1989/LeasePlan/README.md

    IDE - Eclipse/Intellij or anyother

   Goto https://github.com/prernaraina1989/LeasePlan

   Click on Code with dropdown

-  Copy the https link and clone it using GIT in your local system Now Open you project on IDE and run Maven command "mvn clean install" Check if all required repositories are downloaded
+  Copy the https link and clone it using GIT in your local system

+  Now Open you project on IDE and run Maven command "mvn clean install"

+  Check if all required repositories are downloaded

 # How to Run
   To run the project, you can either just run the `CucumberTestSuite` test runner class, or run either `mvn clean verify` from the command line.

 The test results will be recorded in the `target/site/serenity` directory

 # How to Write new Testcases
-1. Goto the get_product.feature file which can be found below src
+1. Goto the get_product.feature file which can be found in test/resources/feature/search

-  + main
-  + test
-    + java                        Test runners and supporting code
-    + resources
-      + features                  Feature files
-      + search                  Feature file subdirectories In this file you can add your scenarios or you can create another feature file under same structure Make sure to give your scenario porperly name for reports purpose 2.Now to add step definitions, go to the file SearchStepDefinitions.java which could be found below src
+   In this file you can add your scenarios or you can create another feature file under same structure

-  + main
-  + test
-    + java                        Test runners and supporting code
-      + starter
+    Make sure to give your scenario properly name for reports purpose

+2. Now to add step definitions, go to the file SearchStepDefinitions.java which could be found in test/java/starter/stepdefinitions

-        + stepdefinitions         step definition files In this file you can add your stepsdefinations or you can create another stepdefinition file under same structure [Note: you need to update pom.xml accordingly if you are using any other dependencies]
+   In this file you can add your stepsdefinations or you can create another stepdefinition file under same structure

+   [Note: you need to update pom.xml accordingly if you are using any other dependencies]

 3. Now Run your project and check results

 # What was refactored in code
 Changes were made like -

 1.Renaming of Method names in SearchStepDefinitions.java file according to the method name convention in java serenity cucumber framework

-2.Refactoring of code, to make it more readable 3.Removing of unnecessary code to make it more readable 5.Adding different scenarios to make report more presentable and readable 4.Renaming of Feature file name to get_product.feature from post_product.feature, to make it clear what exactly we are doing in this feature file
+2.Refactoring of code, to make it more readable

+3.Removing of unnecessary code to make it more readable

+5.Adding different scenarios to make report more presentable and readable

+4.Renaming of Feature file name to get_product.feature from post_product.feature, to make it clear what exactly we are doing in this feature file

 See [**this article**](https://johnfergusonsmart.com/environment-specific-configuration-in-serenity-bdd/) for more details about this feature.